 Whether we care to admit it or not, our nervous system is constantly scanning for how we are perceived.
 This results in the specific stress of needing to meet imagined expectations.

 But here is the paradox: most people (ironically) hate the idea of not being unique.
 That is because “being different” (but not dangerous) offers inherent value to the tribe.
-In evolutionary terms, this is Prestige – increasing your reproductive success and spot in the hierarchy by being uniquely useful.
+In evolutionary terms, this is Prestige: a distinct pathway to social rank, separate from Dominance.
+Prestige is rank earned through being uniquely useful: the skilled hunter, the wise elder, the person whose knowledge the tribe cannot afford to lose.
+It is freely conferred by the group, not taken by force.

 So we are stuck in a loop: terrified of being kicked out, but desperate to be noticed.